GlennYaniero/GlennYaniero/README.md

 ### Projects

-I 💕 making an impact and contribute to projects that benefit nonprofits I am passionate about. https://codepen.io/GY_GY_GY/pens/public  Enhancements to MHA America's pages
+I 💕 making an impact and contribute to projects that benefit nonprofits I am passionate about.

+- Enhancements to MHA America's pages:  https://codepen.io/GY_GY_GY/pens/public
  ---